What is Metallurgy?

 5. Froth floatation: In this process, we take the crushed ore in a large tank which contains oil and water.
 A current of compressed air is passed through it.
 The ore gets wet by oil and is separated from the impurities in the form of froth.
 Ore is lighter, and so it comes on the surface and impurities are left behind.

 6. Roasting and calcination: In metallurgy, the process of heating a concentrated ore in the presence of oxygen is known as roasting.
-This process is applied in a case of sulfide ores.
+This process is applied in the case of sulfide ores.
 For ores containing carbonate or hydrated oxides, heating is done in the absence of air to melt the ores, and this process is known as calcination.